A New Look at the Position Operator in Quantum Theory: Status of the position operator in quantum theory

 Another example follows.
 It is said that the spatial distribution of the electric charge inside a system can be extracted from measurements of form-factors in the electron scattering on this system.
 However, the information about the experiment is again given only in terms of momenta and conclusions about the spatial distribution can be drawn only if we assume additionally how the position operator is expressed in terms of momentum variables.
 On quantum level the physical meaning of such a spatial distribution is not fundamental.

-In view of the fact that the coordinate and momentum representations are related to each other by the Fourier transform, one might think that the position and momentum operators are on equal footing.
-However, they are not on equal footing for the following reasons.
-In quantum theory each elementary particle is described by an irreducible representation (IR) of the symmetry algebra.
-For example, in Poincare invariant theory the set of momentum operators represents three of ten linearly independent representation operators of the Poincare algebra and hence those operators are consistently defined.
-On the other hand, among the representation operators there is no position operator.
 In view of the above discussion, since the {\it results} of existing fundamental quantum theories describing interactions on quantum level (QED, electroweak theory and QCD) are formulated exclusively in terms of the S-matrix in momentum space without any mentioning of space-time, {\it for investigating such stationary quantum problems as calculating energy levels, form-factors etc., the notion of the position operator is not needed}.

 However, the choice of the position operator is important in nonstationary problems when evolution is described by the time dependent Schr\"{o}dinger equation (with the nonrelativistic or relativistic Hamiltonian).
-For any new theory there should exist a correspondence principle that at some conditions the new theory should reproduce results of the old well tested theory with a good accuracy.
-In particular, quantum theory should reproduce the motion of a particle along the classical trajectory defined by classical equations of motion.
+As follows from the correspondence principle, quantum theory should reproduce the motion of a particle along the classical trajectory defined by classical equations of motion.
 Hence the position operator is needed only in semiclassical approximation and it should be {\it defined} from additional considerations.

 In standard approaches to quantum theory the existence of space-time background is assumed from the beginning.
 Then the position operator for a particle in this background is the operator of multiplication by the particle radius-vector ${\bf r}$.
 As explained in textbooks on quantum mechanics (see e.g. Ref. \cite{LLIII}), the result $-i\hbar \partial/\partial{\bf r}$ for the momentum operator can be justified from the requirement that quantum theory should correctly reproduce classical results in semiclassical approximation.
 However, as noted above, this requirement does not define the operator unambiguously.